cardo-org/Rembus.jl/docs/src/security.md

 1. The component sends a message declaring the name `foobar`;
 1. If exists the file `$BROKER_DB/keys/foobar` then the broker replies with a random challenge;
-1. The component calculates a digest, if the the `$REMBUS_DIR/keys/foobar` file is a RSA private key:
+1. The component calculates a digest, if the the `$HOME/.config/rembus/keys/foobar` file is a RSA private key:
-    * Then make a SHA256 digest of a string containing the challenge plus the name `foobar` and signs the digest with the private key.
+    * Make a SHA256 digest of a string containing the challenge plus the name `foobar` and signs the digest with the private key.
     * Otherwise consider the file content as a shared secret and make a SHA256 digest of the string containing the challenge plus the shared secret.
 1. The component send the digest to the broker;
-1. The broker verifies the digest, if the the `$BROKER_DIR/keys/foobar` file is a RSA public key:
+1. The broker verifies the digest, if the the `$HOME/.config/caronte/keys/foobar` file is a RSA public key:
     * Verify that the received digest of string containing the challenge plus the name `foobar` is signed by the corresponding private key;
     * Otherwise verify that the received digest equals to the digest of the string containing the challenge plus the shared secret;
-1. If authentication succeed a SUCCESS response is returned, otherwise ERROR is returned and the connection is closed.
+1. Return SUCCESS if authentication succeed, otherwise return ERROR and close the connection.

 ## Authorization

 By default topics are considered public, that is accessible by all components.

-If the topic is declared private then only authorized components may access it with the APIs:
+If the topic is declared private then only authorized components may access it with the methods:

 * publish
 * rpc